School of Business and Leadership

 Current Business Advisory Committee Members for School of Business & Leadership

-- Chairman, Dr. Glenn Crotty, Executive Vice President and COO, CAMC
+- Dr. Glenn Crotty (Committee Chair), Executive Vice President and COO, CAMC

-- John A. DeRito, Executive VP/Director of Commercial Banking, City National Bank
+- John DeRito, CPA, ’71, Executive Vice President, City National Bank

-- David Rosier, General Manager of Administration, Toyota Motor Manufacturing West Virginia, Inc.
+- Barry Pearson, ’18, Group Manager of Administration, Toyota Motor Manufacturing WV, Inc.

 Financial Planning Advisory Committee

 Current Financial Planning Advisory Committee Members for School of Business & Leadership.

 - Marc D. Arnold, CFP®, Financial Advisor, Ameriprise Financial Services, Inc.